 In the description of J functions, optional arguments or options are indicated by [].
+Alternative options are indicated by |.
 Some elements may be necessary if some other optional elements are present.
 These are described by detail.
 If there is no output for a operation command line, the object Result is used as the default output.
 In many cases there is no output object, and a possible output given is ignored.
 If an output is necessary, then '=' is put in front of the function name.
 Specific implementation details of functions are given after '#'.